17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 - Longmire: Hike to the remarkable meadows of Indian Henry’s Hunting Ground, named after a Native American who guided early explorers on Rainier’s trails.

-- Paradise: Walk past Edith Creek on the Skyline Trail or hike the complete Skyline Loop for an extended adventure.
+- Paradise: Walk past Edith Creek on the Skyline Trail or hike the Deadhorse Creek Trail or the short, easy Nisqually Vista Trail.

 - Sunrise: Explore Berkeley Park or the less challenging Silver Forest Trail and Sunrise Nature Trail.

-For stunning wildflower meadows without needing a Timed Entry Reservation, head to Tipsoo Lake and Little Tipsoo Lake—no strenuous hiking required.
+For stunning wildflower meadows without needing to enter through a park entrance, head to Tipsoo Lake and Little Tipsoo Lake—no strenuous hiking required.

-If you want to hike one of the Mountain’s best, head to the nearby Naches Peak Loop.
-At the end of July, I couldn’t hike 20 feet without stopping to take photos.
-Experiencing wildflower blooms at their peak made it one of the best hikes of my summer.
+If you want to hike one of the Mountain’s best, don’t skip Naches Peak Loop.
+I hiked it at peak bloom in late July and couldn’t go 20 feet without stopping to take photos.
+It was one of the best hikes of my summer.

 Best Time to See Wildflowers: Mid-July to early August, though late July visits have never disappointed me.